allegro/allegro.tech/_posts/2018-10-08-its-all-about-naming.md

 ```javascript
 it('should select no end date when noEndDate checkbox is checked', () => {
 ```
-Next time, when someone will read the test, he will know what it is about because the name precisely describes it.
+Next time, when someone reads the test, he will know what it is about because the name precisely describes it.
 Good test naming is important not only because it saves time during reviews.
 For example, when you change the code and one of the tests starts to fail you can verify if it’s because there’s a bug in